abtullohn/tuusie-blitz/README.md

 # TuusieCloud
-An application to ask football questions and get answers that you need!
+An application to ask any football questions you'd like and get answers that you need!
 Want to test your knoweldge in football?
 Well you can!
 There's a mini-quiz that you can take to test that knowledge.

 # User stories